imgproxy/imgproxy/docs/healthcheck.md

 # Health check

+imgproxy comes with a built-in health check HTTP endpoint at `/health`.

-There is a special endpoint `/health`, which returns HTTP Status `200 OK` after the server successfully starts.
-This can be used for readiness/liveness probe in your containers system such as Kubernetes.
+`GET /health` returns HTTP Status `200 OK` if the server is started successfully.

+You can use this for readiness/liveness probe in when deploying with a container orchestration system such as Kubernetes.